 Alexander first succeeded as a player and student.
 Neil played four years at Monmouth College and was inducted into their Hall of Fame in 1998.
 After graduating from Monmouth, he went on to receive a Master’s Degree from Western Illinois University.

 Alexander began his coaching career at Joy-Westmer and then moved back to Monmouth-Yorkwood High School, where he coached for two years.
 Those experiences led to an eleven-year term with Bushnell-Prairie City before accepting the head basketball position here in Lincoln.

-Last year, Coach Alexander led his team to a 17-win season.
-His 2015-16 squad didn’t have a starter over 6’ 1”, but they quickly became best known for their solid defense that held opponents to 43.3 points per game, their shooting accuracy from the three-point line (38.3%), and their team-first style of play.
+Last year, Coach Alexander led his team to an impressive 19-win season.
+His 2016-17 squad became best known for their solid defense, their shooting accuracy from the three-point line, and their team-first style of play.
 Throughout the year, the Railers proved their coach’s ability to create teams that overachieve and compete at the highest level of high school basketball.